 The primal timing device in Figure 1.a has a "response clock" shown in the form of a round clock dial.
-The response clock resembles a stopwatch used in a sports contest and is controlled by two timing intervals: namely, δ, the responding period, and β, the refractory period.
+The response clock resembles a stopwatch used in a sports contest.
+It is controlled by two timing intervals: namely, δ, the responding period, and β, the refractory period.
 A timing interval is a period of time that governs the operations of a timing device and that is adjustable during operations.
 A timing interval or time period has a dimension of seconds, e.g., milliseconds.

 Suppose a 4-cycle is producing pulse trains while β<3δ.
 Then suppose that β is gradually increased until pulsing ceases as β passes upward through β=3δ.
 That is, a continuous variation in β causes a discontinuous change in the activity of the assembly.
 The activity of the 4-cycle is controlled by means of the ratio of β to δ.
 The control is in the nature of switch.
 In larger assemblies, small variations in timing intervals can cause an engineered organism to switch quickly between global modes of activity, e.g., like a switch from feeding to flight from danger.
 See § 5 of the Timing Devices paper, setting forth the design of a timing devices assembly called a "pulse period selector" that operates like a band-pass filter in electronics, where switching can be controlled by a small variation in a timing interval.